liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 23/03/2023
+  - Percipio course
+    - Ansible for DevOps

+### 11/02/2023 - 22/03/2023
+  - Started a new job
+    - Using DevOps, Terraform, Ansible and Powershell daily
+    - Learnt a lot along the way so far with those technologies!

 ### 10/02/2023
   - Azure networking A Cloud Guru course
     - Subnet delegation and demo's